thevindu-w/clip_share_client/README.md

     - Get only a screenshot, even when there is an image, copied to the clipboard of the laptop.
     - Select the display to get the screenshot.

+&emsp; Note: These options require a server version 3.x or later to work.

 - **Scan**: To scan the network to find available servers in the network.